Library Creation

 - Open properties of

-from the above example. - Click pencil icon button in New Library Name property.
+output nodefrom the above example. - Click pencil icon button in New Library Name property.

 - Below Output Props property, click Add button.